nimaaskarian/nitab/README.md

 # Nitab
-A Neat, advanced and customizable start page for your chrome. written in JavaScript and React.
+A Neat, advanced and customizable start page for your browser. written in JavaScript and React.

 # Features
 - **Adding [commands](#commands)** will make your life easier !